28-Day Cape Camino: Wine, Farm, Community, Countryside

 A 50% deposit payment is available when you choose the EFT (bank transfer) option at checkout.
 This will secure your dates.
 The balance is due 30 days before your Camino begins.

-Transport options can be found on the Preparation Page
+Transport, packing lists and other information can be found on the Preparation Page